MESKENDIR VALLEY TRAIL IN CAPPADOCIA, TURKEY

 After hitch-hiking our way to the start we found the trail just across the road from the Aynali Church and just after the Kaya Camping ground.
 Graffiti on the wall said ‘Rose’ and ‘Red’ and we assumed that was our starting marker.
 It was quite an amateur starting sign and was a bit creepy in red paint almost looks like blood!

-Immediately, we knew it would be a quite trail as you are really in the backcountry and far away from any other attractions other than the Goreme Open Air Museum, but that is on the other side of the main road.
+Immediately, we knew it would be a quiet trail as you are really in the backcountry and far away from any other attractions other than the Goreme Open Air Museum, but that is on the other side of the main road.
 The trail quickly dipped down into a mini chasm that wound its way down into the valley.
 The gravel was quite slippery and we slowly edged our way down the slope.
 At this stage, we were already impressed with the little canyon and rock formations.

 The trail then flattened out and we began entering a series of sandstone tunnel that was super cool.
 Some of them were similar to the tunnels on the Love Valley Trail but these tunnels were longer and the roofs were much higher.
+Just like the Love Valley Trail, I think the hot air balloons would fly over this valley during their sunrise flights.
+If you are planning on taking a hot air balloon flight in Cappadocia you should read my guide first for a few important tips.

 We emerged from one of the tunnels to find a small, wooden cafe.
 There was a price list, lots of food and drinks but no-one there manning the shop.
 It was only 10 minutes into the hike so we weren’t too upset about it but it’s always nice to stop for a tea or a juice and support the local vendors where possible.